MedoX71T/SOLVED-Infinix-Note-11-X663-A14-GSI-Internet-Fix-BPF-Kernel-Patch/README.md

 ## **The Solution**

-1. First try this command
+1. First try this command (if it's not working look at method 2.)
 ```
 adb shell settings put global restricted_networking_mode 0
 ```